 You can see how vertigo may be a minor annoyance for some but a debilitating concern for others.
 The length of time that attacks last and the severity of them often determine the quality of life of a person who is dealing with recurring vertigo.

-Q: Can Vertigo Cause a Headache?
+Q: Can the False Spinning Sensation Cause a Headache?

 A: The quick answer is no. However, migraines may present with both headaches and vertigo.
 In fact, about 40% of migraine patients also experience vertigo.
 The term for a migraine that also has vestibular symptoms is a vestibular migraine.